 “Roadschooling,” as this type of travel tends to be called, doesn’t have to mean a long, dry trip with a 500-word essay due at the end, though.
-By incorporating short trip legs, you can give your kids hands-on lessons about history, geology, and biology, while fitting in plenty of fun.
+By incorporating short trip legs with the right educational (but fun!) destinations, you can give your kids hands-on lessons about history, geology, and biology, while fitting in plenty of adventures.
 Start planning your next educational family trip with one of these three ideas!

-History in the Northeast: Boston, MA, to Hershey, PA
+History in the Northeast: Road Trip Boston, MA to Hershey, PA

 Make time for a ballgame, rides, and, of course, chocolate on a road trip in Massachusetts and Pennsylvania—a vacation best enjoyed between May and early October.
 Start in Boston, where you and the kids can take in Revolutionary-era history on a walk along the 2.5-mile (4-kilometer) Freedom Trail, which includes the USS Constitution, Bunker Hill Monument, Old North Church, and Faneuil Hall.
-After the day’s education, catch a baseball game at historic Fenway Park, or — if you happen to be there on a Friday from June through August — watch a Free Friday Flick at the outdoor Hatch Shell venue.
+After the day’s education, catch a baseball game at historic Fenway Park, or—if you happen to be there on a Friday from June through August—watch a family-friendly Free Friday Flick at the outdoor Hatch Shell venue.

-Biology in the South: Miami, FL, to the Florida Keys
+Biology in the Southeast: Drive from Miami, FL to the Florida Keys

 Your budding marine biologist will be more excited for your Florida trip than she is during Shark Week (and that’s saying a lot!).
-The weather in South Florida is mild during the winter and early spring, which makes this trip ideal during the holidays or winter break.
+The weather in South Florida is mild during the winter and early spring, which makes this educational southeastern family road trip ideal during the holidays or winter break.
 Start off in Miami, where you can visit Zoo Miami to see more than 100 exhibits and 500 species in an open-air enclosure.
 Get even closer with the animals at Miami Seaquarium, where you and the kids can actually swim with the dolphins!
-After your day of biology, wind down at the laid back Cuban eatery, El Cristo.
+After your day of biology, wind down at the laidback Cuban eatery, El Cristo.

-The biology lesson continues 42 miles (68 kilometers) southwest at Everglades National Park, the largest sub-tropical wilderness in the United States.
-This World Heritage Site is home to manatees, crocodiles, turtles, herons, panthers, and more, which you can learn about while hiking, biking, riding a tram, or paddle boating.
+The educational biology lesson continues 42 miles (68 kilometers) southwest at Everglades National Park, the largest subtropical wilderness in the United States.
+The Everglades World Heritage Site is home to manatees, crocodiles, turtles, herons, panthers, and more, which you can learn about while hiking, biking, riding a tram, or paddle boating.

-Geology in the Plains: Glacier National Park, MT, to Yellowstone National Park, WY
+Geology in the Plains: Explore from Glacier National Park, MT to Yellowstone National Park, WY

-The National Park Centennial continues through August, so celebrate with a trip of some stunning national parks in the plains.
+Celebrate the natural beauty and diversity in the U.S. with a trip to stunning national parks in the plains.
 The weather in this beautiful region can be quite chilly in the winter (when trail and road closures are common) so it’s best to visit between June and early October.
 Start in Glacier National Park in Montana, which has more than 700 miles (1,127 kilometers) worth of hiking trails from which to choose.
 The whole family can learn about glacier geology and even see glaciers while driving along Going-to-the-Sun Road.

 The next drive is the longest of the trip, but the 265 miles (426-kilometers) to Yellowstone National Park is well worth it.
 Take in the must-see Old Faithful geyser at America’s oldest national park, and fit in some hikes through the more than 1,000 miles (1,609 kilometers) of trails.
 There are plenty of outdoor activities to keep the entire family entertained, including fishing, biking, and boating, so make sure to schedule at least a few days for this destination.

 No matter which educational road trip you choose, your family is sure to have a blast.
 What's your favorite roadschooling destination?
-Share it in the comments, below!
+Share with us on Facebook or Instagram !